nixworks/public/news/2010/08/22/README.md

 ##### Philippines
 ### [The Philippines and the United States hold a joint exercise of their forces. ](/news/2010/08/22/the-philippines-and-the-united-states-hold-a-joint-exercise-of-their-forces.md)
-_Context: Philippines, American_
+_Context: U.S., Philippines_

 ##### Brazil
 ### [Brazilian police rescue 35 hostages from InterContinental in So Conrado, Rio de Janeiro. ](/news/2010/08/22/brazilian-police-rescue-35-hostages-from-intercontinental-in-sao-conrado-rio-de-janeiro.md)
-_Context: So Conrado, Brazil, InterContinental, Rio de Janeiro_
+_Context: Rio de Janeiro, So Conrado, Brazil, InterContinental_

 ##### Transitional Federal Government
 ### [The Government of Somalia claims that 10 members of the al-Shabab militant group have been killed when bombs they were preparing went off prematurely in Mogadishu. ](/news/2010/08/22/the-government-of-somalia-claims-that-10-members-of-the-al-shabab-militant-group-have-been-killed-when-bombs-they-were-preparing-went-off-pr.md)